-How to Identify Maple Trees to make your own Maple Syrup
+How to identify maple trees to make your own maple syrup

-It is important to start with the right trees.
+It’s important to start with the right trees.

 To make your own maple syrup you’ll need a few maple trees and you’ll need to make sure you know what type of maple trees you have access to before you begin.
 Knowing the different types of maple trees and how to identify them is really the first step.